adaltas/node-nikita/packages/krb5/lib/ktadd/README.md

 # `nikita.krb5.ktadd`

 Create and manage a keytab.
-This function is usually not used directly but instead called by the `krb5.addprinc` function.
+This function is usually not used directly but instead called by the `krb5.addprinc` action.

 ## Example